Shana Redd is a Professor Practice in the Marketing Department

-Business at Michigan State University.
-As a Professor of Practice, Shana exposes
+the Broad College of Business at Michigan State University.
+Shana teaches

-compelling solutions to business problems.
-Shana also serves as a faculty advisor for
+in Tableau.
+She also serves as a faculty advisor for the MBA program’s

-processes domains; understanding the drivers of new product success across
+performance, and the drivers of new product and service success across various

-served as a junior consultant for NCH Marketing Services where she developed
+She served as a junior consultant for NCH Marketing Services, where she developed

 Butterball LLC, and Domino Foods.
 Shana

-subsequently, a brand manager.
-In those roles, Shana developed
+a product development manager, and subsequently, a brand manager.
+In those

 roles, Shana developed consumer-driven product and brand plans, launched over 29

 new products, and led a multimillion-dollar rebranding strategy for Whirlpool